 Player eligibility is defined as follows:

+b).
 All players shall be 14 years of age or over (as at 1st September in the year of registration) to play in the League however, if there is an exceptionally talented young player permission may be sought from the Management Group for them to play.

+c).
 No player can play more than one scheduled League game on one day.
 When a match fixture has had to be rearranged, it may not include any players who were involved in any games played on the original fixture date.

+e).
 Any player who has played in the EN National Premier League (or higher) cannot play in any GCNA competition in that season.

-These four named players must not play for other teams of a lower standard in any club.
+a).
+The four named players must not play for other teams of a lower standard in any club.

+b).
 All named players must play in more than 50% of matches for their team.
 An additional player must be named as soon as it is noticed that a named player is unable to fulfil their playing commitment e.g. due to injury, pregnancy, leaving a club.

 Any unnamed players that have played 16 or more quarters for a particular team may then only play one team below. (e.g. if an unnamed player in the 2nd team is selected to play for the 1st team for 16 or more quarters, they cannot subsequently play for the 3rd team that season).
-If this player is also a member of another Club (i.e. a secondary Club), they can only play ‘down’ as low as that for their primary Club.
+If this player is also a member of another Club (i.e. a Secondary Club), they can only play ‘down’ as low as that for their Primary Club.